Materials-Consortia/OPTIMADE/optimade.md

 If the response format supports inclusion of entries of a different type in the response, then the response SHOULD include all references-type entries mentioned in the response.

-For example, for the JSON API response format, the top-level `"included"` field should be used as per the [JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes):
+For example, for the JSON response format, the top-level `"included"` field should be used as per the [JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes):

 ```jsonc